- This event has passed.

 Over the course of six weeks, the group will discuss two or three of your drafts (all stages of development are welcome) with an eye toward discovering what resonates.
 Which characters, scenes and sentences are most engaging?
 Which ones most effectively advance your narrative and which seem to be at cross purposes with the process of bringing your story to fruition?
 In addition to the group’s comments, Steve will provide you with written feedback and reading suggestions.

-For homework in between class meetings, participants will read two or three classmates’ drafts along with a published story illustrative of various craft elements.
+In between class meetings, participants will read two or three classmates’ drafts along with a published story illustrative of various craft elements.
 Each writing submission will be capped at 20 pages, double-spaced.

 Steve says, “Whether you’re struggling to complete your first full draft of a story or gearing up to submit to literary journals or MFA programs, the inspiration and direction you gain from the workshop experience will leave you eager to dive back into your stories.”